kubernetes/enhancements/keps/sig-apps/2214-indexed-job/README.md

 ### Goals

-- Support the *array Job* pattern by adding completion indexes to each Pod of a Job in *fixed completion count* mode.
+- Support the *indexed Job* pattern by adding completion indexes to each Pod of a Job in *fixed completion count* mode.

 ### Non-Goals